ray-project/deltacat/README.md

 <details>

-<summary><span style="font-size: 1.25em; font-weight: bold;">Transaction History & Time Travel</span></summary>
+<summary><span style="font-size: 1.25em; font-weight: bold;">Data Lake Level Time Travel</span></summary>

 DeltaCAT supports time travel queries that let you read all tables in a catalog as they existed at any point in the past.
-Combined with multi-table transactions, this enables consistent point-in-time views across your entire data catalog.
+Combined with catalog-level transactions, this enables consistent point-in-time views across your entire data lake.

 ```python
 import deltacat as dc